rust-lang/rfcs/text/0000-ptr-meta.md

 The bounds on `null()` and `null_mut()` function in that same module as well as the `NonNull::dangling` constructor are changed from (implicit) `T: Sized` to `T: ?Sized + Thin`.
+Similarly for the `U` type parameter of the `NonNull::cast` method.
 This enables using those functions with [extern types].

 For the purpose of pointer casts being allowed by the `as` operator,